brodieaustin/poisoned-well-novel/poisoned-well.md

 "Oh, so no running and jumping and..."

 "No, not yet.
 You must pretend to be sick.
-And you can't get well soon.
+And you ca not get well soon.
 Can you do that?"

 "I think so."